asiahoe/portfolio-old/README.md

 ## Changelog

+### 3.0

+I'm currently working on the next iteration of the site, starting from the ground up.
+I'd also like to refactor the setup of this repository, but it's going to take some brushing up of my knowledge of git to make it happen.
+It may even require a new repository altogether.
+Stay tuned!

 ### 2.0

 After months of freelancing and agonizing over my portfolio, I finally launched it on Wednesday, May 6.